 Silicone in summary

 Basically, as long as you’re not putting silicone in the oven (or the dishwasher), you’re probably fine to use these products.
-Just remember to ‘cure’ the silicone moulds in the oven first and clean them thoroughly before using them for any culinary tasks.
+Just remember to ‘cure’ the silicone molds in the oven first and clean them thoroughly before using them for any culinary tasks.

 As for silicone utensils, I’d suggest only using silicone spatulas for working with cool foods, such as dips and batters.
 For hot foods, metal, wood, or bamboo spoons, spatulas, and other utensils are best.